loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?

 Self doubt always finds a way of creeping in.
 The voice was saying "You wont get anything out of this course" and "Programming is way too hard, you wont be good enough to get a job".
 Math and  problem solving to the degree that programming requires, I thought to be out of my wheel house because I never gravitated towards them in school.
+This along with the confusion about the course I was experiencing led to these thoughts I believe.
+Did I believe those thoughts?
+To some degree I did, but I'm still in the course so I must have overcome it.

 ### What is the hardest problem you have solved so far?

 ### What is pair programming?

-### What are you looking forward to learning about programming?

 ### What is conscious listening?

 ### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?

-### Which parts of this course made you feel doubtful of your own innate ability?

 ### What is something kind you have done for someone else?